 In 2014, research by Raj Chetty, Nathaniel Hendren, Patrick Kline, and Emmanuel Saez found that Charlotte ranked 50th in economic mobility out of the 50 largest metropolitan areas in the United States.
-Specifically, children born in poverty in the Charlotte area are less likely to move up the income distribution than children born in the other metropolitan areas included in the study.
-The research found that higher mobility communities have (1) less residential segregation, (2) less income inequality, (3) better primary schools, (4) greater social capital, and (5) greater family stability.
+Specifically, children born in poverty in the Charlotte area were less likely to move up the income distribution than children born in the other metropolitan areas included in the study.